crp2a/BayLum/README.md

 change day by day.
 For stable branches please visit the package on [CRAN ‘BayLum’](https://CRAN.R-project.org/package=BayLum).

+## Funding

+The development of `'BayLum'` was supported by [LabEx LaScArBx (ANR -n.ANR-10-LABX-52)](https://lascarbx.labex.u-bordeaux.fr) between 2015 and 2018 (in particular through the MAM and COVADIM projects).

 ## License

 This program is free software: you can redistribute it and/or modify it